Bors: King Bors

-Ban and Bors become King Arthur's early allies in his fight against eleven rebel kings in Britain, including Lot, Urien, and Caradoc, Arthur vows in return to help them against their Frankish enemy, King Claudas, who has been threatening their lands back in the continent.
+Ban and Bors become King Arthur's valuable early allies in his war against eleven rebel kings in Great Britain, including Lot, Urien, and Caradoc.
+In return, Arthur vows to help them against their Frankish enemy, King Claudas, who has been threatening their lands back in the continent.
 Arthur is late on his promise, though, and Claudas succeeds in his invasion, resulting in both kings' deaths.
 Ban's son Lancelot is taken by the Lady of the Lake, but Bors' children are raised in captivity by Claudas' retainers.